It’s Time to Put Ethics

 This book began with a feeling I could not ignore: fear.
 I worry that our students will inherit a world where their humanity has even less space to flourish.
 I worry that our future civic society will be even more fractured and ineffective at creating just institutions.
 And I worry that our schools, in the rushed quest for relevancy, will become forever irrelevant.

-Priten’s response to this moment is to help educators reclaim moral agency in how we build, teach with, and govern technology in education.
-His work is an invitation: to think deeply, reflect intentionally, and deliberate jointly to ensure that we shape our educational institutions into sites of humanity that serve our students’ interests in their own economic, civic, and personal growth.
+In response, I’m working to help educators reclaim moral agency in how we build, teach with, and govern technology in education.
+My work is meant to serve as an invitation: to think deeply, reflect intentionally, and deliberate jointly to ensure that we shape our educational institutions into sites of humanity that serve our students’ interests in their own economic, civic, and personal growth.

 Educator

-Priten knows that philosophical commitments mean little without staying rooted in the realities of classrooms.
-To ensure his work remains grounded, he periodically returns to direct teaching with students of diverse ages and backgrounds.
-His experiences have taken him to classrooms across contexts: teaching English as a Second Language at the National Forensic League in South Korea, working with special needs and at-risk students at a public high school in New York, coaching debate at an independent school in Boston, and leading summer programs on topics ranging from philosophy to behavioral economics to cognitive biases.
+Philosophical commitments mean little without staying rooted in the realities of classrooms.
+To ensure my work remains grounded, I periodically return to direct teaching with students of diverse ages and backgrounds.
+My experiences have taken me to classrooms across contexts: teaching English as a Second Language at the National Forensic League in South Korea, working with special needs and at-risk students at a public high school in New York, coaching debate at an independent school in Boston, and leading summer programs on topics ranging from philosophy to behavioral economics to cognitive biases.

 Current Teaching

-Priten is a part-time Faculty Instructor at College Unbound, a bachelor’s degree-granting institution focused on adult learners, where he teaches courses including Family & Society, Ethics of Ed Tech, Arguing for Truth, AI in My Life, and How We Know What We Know.
-He also serves on the Faculty Curriculum Committee, which reviews and approves new courses, substantive curricular changes, and revisions to grading policies.
+I am a part-time Faculty Instructor at College Unbound, a bachelor’s degree-granting institution focused on adult learners, where I teach courses including Family & Society, Ethics of Ed Tech, Arguing for Truth, AI in My Life, and How We Know What We Know.
+I also serve on the Faculty Curriculum Committee, which reviews and approves new courses, substantive curricular changes, and revisions to grading policies.

 Lectures and Workshops

-Priten has lectured on topics including educational justice, public speaking, cognitive biases and social change, moral luck and forgiveness, and writing for social change.
-He has worked with audiences ranging from elementary school students to graduate students to educators in India.
+I have lectured on topics including educational justice, public speaking, cognitive biases and social change, moral luck and forgiveness, and writing for social change.
+I have worked with audiences ranging from elementary school students to graduate students to educators in India.

 Philosopher